danieljsummers/FromObjectsToFunctions/README.md

 # objects () |> functions

+_**NOTE:** Once tooling has finalized around .NET Standard 2, I will be bringing the currently done steps up to current, then continue._

 ## What

 This repository will track the development of a rudimentary multi-site blog platform, in parallel, in 4 different